 Northern offers a variety of unique opportunities for students and community members to study and learn outside the United States.
 These opportunities are led by experienced faculty and come with the option to enroll in credit-bearing courses.

-A typical weekday on San Salvador Island would involve breakfast at 7:30 a.m., a morning lecture and/or field activity (or work on research projects), lunch at noon at the field station (or a packout lunch if on a day-long field trip), an afternoon lecture and/or field activity, and dinner around 5 p.m.
-There will usually be organized evening activities, such as night snorkels, discussions, or lectures.
-Some evenings may be free for relaxing or working on research projects or course materials.
+A typical weekday on San Salvador Island would involve breakfast at 7:30 a.m., a morning lecture and/or field activity (or work on research projects), a packout lunch if on a day-long field trip, or occasionally noon lunch at the field station, an afternoon lecture and/or field activity, and dinner at 5:00-ish.
+There will often be organized evening activities, such as night snorkels, discussions, or lectures.
+Some evenings may be free for relaxing or for working on research projects or course materials.

 Student estimated cost for trip & tuition: $3,925

 For more information, please contact Dr. Alyssa Anderson at firstname.lastname@example.org or Nathan Roberts at email@example.com.